sebbacon/sebbacon.github.io/about.md

 I'm Chief Technical Officer at the [Bennett Institute for Applied Data Science](https://www.bennett.ox.ac.uk/), at the University of Oxford.

-I like using technology for making the world better and amusing myself and other people.
+I ❤️ technology, for making the world better, and amusement.

 * [Github](https://github.com/sebbacon)